-One thing most people fail to know is that biking offers an aerobic exercise and it is usually preferred for people with back pain.
-But why would you choose to exercise on a bike instead of using other forms of aerobic exercises?
+One thing most people fail to know is that biking offers aerobic exercise and it is usually preferred for people with back pain.
+But why would you choose to exercise on a bike instead of using other forms of aerobic exercise?

 Reasons to use an exercise bike

 A workout bike offers an aerobic workout, it assists to strengthen and condition your muscles.

 It helps to maintain the structures of the spine healthy and thus helping to lower back pain

 According to research, working out on an exercise bike assists patients to change their perception of constant low backache.